Graduate International Student Admissions

 No. Proof of financial support is required to receive a UT Tyler Form I-20.
 It is not required in order for your application file to be considered for admission.

 All applicants whose native language is not English are required to submit proof of English language proficiency.
-Applicants may submit official results of either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Applicants may submit official results of either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) or Pearson Test of English (PTE) of 53.

 The minimum TOEFL (iBT) score is 79, and the minimum IELTS scores are 6.5 in the overall band and 6.0 or greater in all sub-sections.